YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   has not yet been allocated, return the STRUCTNOTALLOCD error.
 - If the :code:`len_used` field of the :code:`C.ydb_buffer_t` structure
-  is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), return an INVSRLEN error.
+  is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), return an INVSTRLEN error.
 - Otherwise, return :code:`len_used` bytes of the buffer as a byte array.